‘Married To Medicine’ Stars Says There’ll Be A Season 5

 Mariah is also unclear if she’ll even be on the next season.
 When asked if she’s coming back for another season, she admitted, “I don’t know.”

-During her Facebook Live videos, Mariah Huq was also asked a lot about her co-stars Dr. Jackie Walters and Quad Webb-Lunceford.
-On the season 4 finale episode, in regards to Lisa Nicole Cloud’s heated argument with Dr. Heavenly Kimes over their conference debacle, Dr. Jackie gave her opinion that Mariah was negatively influencing Lisa Nicole.
+During her Facebook Live videos, Mariah Huq was also asked a lot about her co-stars, Dr. Jackie Walters and Quad Webb-Lunceford.
+On the Season 4 finale, in regards to Lisa Nicole Cloud’s heated argument with Dr. Heavenly Kimes over their conference debacle, Dr. Jackie gave her opinion that Mariah was negatively influencing Lisa Nicole.
 Viewers also saw that during Lisa Nicole and Dr. Heavenly’s argument, Quad tried to intervene, only for Mariah to tell her to back off.

 Part 3-4 What yall think about tonight season finale???? @absolutelyquad, @drsswhit, @dr_heavenly, @toyabushharris, @lisanicolecloud, @iluvmariah, @officialgenise, @therealdrjackie, @cecilcwhit, @docgene_nomadmd, @dnauglesmd, @gregorylunceford @shelton_crew_11, @aydinhuq, #curtisberry, #damonkimes #marriedtomedicine #marriedtomed #married2med #married2medicine #realitytv #doctors #doctorswives #bravotv #Atlanta #atl #season4 #quadwebblunceford #lisanicolecloud #geniseshelton #toyabushharris #heavenlykimes #jacquelinewalters #simonewhitmore #mariahhuq #andycohen #damonkimes #cecilwhitmore #curtisberry #aydinhuq #gregorylunceford #eugeneharris #darrennaugles #courtneysheltn